 As a child, leaked secrets can feel like a very scary thing.
 These predators will use this information as leverage to continue abusing their victims.
 They will begin introducing sexual conversation and/or sending gifts with the hopes that the child will feel dependent on this new relationship.
-If this is the case with your child, our Alerts feature was designed to identify sexual vocabulary and phrases so that parents can become involved if necessary.
+If this is the case with your child, our machine learning and AI powered software is designed to look for potentially concerning content accessed on your kid’s Aqua One.

 How can you protect your child from getting themselves in these types of situations?
 Be a strong, reliable support system.
 Make it so that they don’t feel the need to turn to “online friends” to talk about their problems.
 Consistently remind them that they can come to you with anything and you will always be open to conversation.
 If your child feels surrounded by people who have their best interests at heart, they will not go looking for this comfort and reassurance on the internet.
 Hopefully, they will then feel comfortable coming to you if they begin communicating with a new online friend.
 However, as they often can’t recognize a safe online friend from a dangerous one, especially when they first begin interacting with others online, your parental guidance may be necessary.